Jim Corrigan

-Jim Corrigan is the name of three fictional characters that have appeared in numerous comic books published by DC Comics.
+James Brendan "Jim" Corrigan is a fictional character that has appeared in numerous comic books published by DC Comics.

 The first Corrigan initially appeared in More Fun Comics #52 (February 1940), a deceased cop acting as host to the cosmic entity the Spectre, and was created by Jerry Siegel and Bernard Baily.

 The second Jim Corrigan was an African-American policeman who has no relation with the original character, first appeared in Superman's Pal Jimmy Olsen #149 (May 1972).
 The character was created by John Albano and José Delbo.
 He later became a regular supporting character in Black Lightning beginning with #4.

 The third Jim Corrigan appeared years later in issue #12 of Gotham Central, a series about the Gotham City Police Department.
 The character, created by Greg Rucka, Ed Brubaker, and Michael Lark although similar to the first Corrigan in being a police detective, again is not related to him and served as a red herring of who would become the new Spectre.
 This Corrigan is later revealed to be a corrupt, self-serving malefactor who murders his colleague Crispus Allen; Allen then becomes the host to the Spectre.

 Jim Corrigan appeared in a live-action portrayal by Emmett J. Scanlan in the television series Constantine.
 Stephen Lobo also portrayed the character in the Arrowverse crossover Crisis on Infinite Earths.
+In animation, Roger Craig Smith provided the voice of Corrigan in the TV series, Batman: Caped Crusader.